JNMaree/HandsOnRust/README.md

-# rustCLIP
+# rust_kit
-A CLI parser written for Rust Applications.
+A test set of toolkit functions for use in future applications.